Student Voice

 • Tuesday 14 February, Wednesday 15 February and Thursday 16 February

-• Tuesday 21 February, Wednesday 22 February and Thursday 23 February
+• Tuesday 21 February, Wednesday 22 February and Thursday 23 February (Strike action "paused" by UCU)

-• Monday 27 February, Tuesday 28 February, Wednesday 1 March and Thursday 2 March
+• Monday 27 February, Tuesday 28 February, Wednesday 1 March and Thursday 2 March (Strike action "paused" by UCU)

-• Thursday 16 March and Friday 17 March
+• Wednesday 15 and Thursday 16 March

 • Monday 20 March, Tuesday 21 March and Wednesday 22 March